RebelGuy/chat-mate/projects/server/readme.md

 `yarn migrate:release` deploys changes to the production environment.
 Only uses migration files, NOT the Prisma schema file.

+## Punishments
+Punishments are used to temporarily or permanently hide users' livestream messages.
+Any punishment can be revoked at any time.
+Punishment reasons and revoke reasons are supported but optional.
+Punishments can be either temporary or permanent, depending on the type.

+Currently there are 3 punishment types:
+1. `mute`: This is an internal punishment, and is used by the client to hide messages of a certain user.
+A mute can be temporary or permanent.
+2. `timeout`: This is both internal and external (i.e. sent to YouTube and Twitch) and completely stops the user from sending messages in the livestream chat.
+It is always temporary.
+Due to limitations with the Masterchat implementation, timeouts must be at least 5 minutes long.
+Furthermore, we have a service that refreshes YouTube timeouts periodically if they are longer than 5 minutes.
+3. `ban`: This is essentially a permanent timeout.

 ## Testing
 `yarn test` performs the test suite.